 I’ve learned that our kids do not like chunks of ANYTHING in their sauce, including tomato, onion, or even sausage.
 So, to avoid the spectacle of children industriously picking out every SINGLE chunk on their plate, I buzz an immersion blender through my easy Bolognese sauce before serving it to the kids.
 The resulting texture is actually quite nice.
 I save chunkier sauces for those nights when Phil and I are dining alone.

 You definitely want leftovers of this easy Bolognese sauce because you will want to use it in Lasagna Bolognese or my Baked Lasagna Bowls.
-If you don’t have time to do it right away, simply freeze your sauce and pull it out on a weekend or other time when you can spend an hour or so putting together the lasagna.
-If you don’t like the idea of arduously layering pasta, sauce, ricotta, and mozzarella cheese, though, you can always make a baked pasta casserole with whatever pasta shape you have on hand: this is incredibly easy, because you simply mix cooked pasta with the meat sauce and ricotta (and an egg to hold it all together), sprinkle on your mozzarella cheese, and bake.
+If you don’t have time to do it right away, simply freeze your sauce.
+Then, pull it out on a weekend or other time when you can spend an hour or so putting together the lasagna.
+If you don’t like the idea of arduously layering pasta, sauce, ricotta, and mozzarella cheese, there IS an easier way.
+You can always make a baked pasta casserole with whatever pasta shape you have on hand.
+All you do?
+Mix cooked pasta with the meat sauce and ricotta (and an egg to hold it all together), sprinkle on your mozzarella cheese, and bake.

 Without further ado, I leave you with my easy Bolognese sauce recipe.
 I hope it’s as big a hit with your family as it is with mine!